AniruddhaCIndia/glass/README.md

-GLASS (Gravitational Lensing Amplification Solver Suite) is a gravitational lensing amplification finder for non-spherical and spherical lenses.
+GLASS (Gravitational Lensing Amplification Solver Suite) is a lensing modulation finder for non-spherical and spherical lens systems.

 INSTALLATION :